 Choose a fund with retirement options which continue to support you when you stop working, or choose to transition to retirement.

-AustralianSuper’s account based pension, Choice Income, is an award-winning account with strong long-term performance.
+AustralianSuper’s account based pension, Choice Income, is an award-winning account2 with strong long-term performance1.
 It keeps your super invested for potential growth.
 An account based pension could help your super grow in retirement, while still giving you access to your savings.

 READ MORE: HOW INVESTING IN RETIREMENT CAN HELP GROW YOUR RETIREMENT INCOME